DerpyCoal/MessWithPlayers/README.md

 # MessWithPlayers
-MessWithPlayers is a GMOD addon that lets server jerks Mess With Players by using a palooza of great commands!
+MessWithPlayers is a Garry's Mod addon, which allows server jeks to...
+MessWithPlayers, using a plethora of amazing commands.

+# Features
+- Simple Command System
+- Admin Permissions